mysticaltech/plug-rule-engine-js/README.md

 ## Installation

-[NPM](https://npmjs.com) is the recommended installation method when building large scale applications with Croct.
-It pairs nicely with module bundlers such as Webpack or Browserify and includes Typescript typings.
+The recommended way to install this plugin is using NPM.
+It pairs nicely with module bundlers such as Rollup, Webpack or Browserify and includes Typescript typings.

 Run the following command to install the latest version of the package: